Using your facial serums more effectively

 - Vitamin C serums: Again, you can use these twice a day and if your skin is heavily sun damaged, you can lather it on before bed time, followed by your night time moisturizer.

-- Glycolic acid serums: As I mentioned above, it is best to focus on serums with less than 10% glycolic acid, just to be safe.
+- Glycolic acid serums: As mentioned above, it’s best to focus on serums with less than 10% glycolic acid, just to be safe.
 Another important factor about these serums is that they will make your skin sensitive to the sun, so you need to wear a sunscreen while you are using a glycolic acid serum and for a few weeks once you stop using them.

 In fact, many of the ingredients in a lotion or cream just sit on top of your skin, because the molecules are too big to penetrate into your skin.
-This means that if you really want to add moisture or nourishment to your skin, using a serum is far better than using a lotion or cream.
+This means that if you really want to add moisture or nourishment to your skin, using facial serums is far better than using lotions or creams.